 - 157. The natural capital assessment primarily focusses on areas that can be used for recreation or as visitor attractions.
 Baselines from the following assessments also inform the understanding of natural capital:

 - Chapter 20 Water Resources and Flood Risk;

 - Chapter 21 Land Use; and

 - Chapter 22 Onshore Ecology.

 - 158. The proposed onshore development area interacts with seven areas of common and open land as shown in Table 30.43 and Figure 30.2.
-The onshore works will would potentially directly interact with three coastal assets as shown in Table 30.44 but the offshore turbines may be visible from 10 bathing water beaches along the Suffolk coast (Figure 30.4) during periods of high visibility (corresponding with approximately 20% to 30% of the year).
+The onshore works will would potentially directly interact with three coastal assets as shown in Table 30.44 but the offshore turbines will be visible from 10 bathing water beaches along the Suffolk coast (Figure 30.4).